This sweet roll is pure Texas.

 We don’t have fishing poles but next time they will be stowed in RV cargo holds with golf clubs, lawn chairs, firewood, and tarps.

 Next year, seeing how things are going, we will probably have to have a license to pick up shells.
-For cash strapped governments, every day is tax day.
+For governments, every day is tax day.
+I’m having trouble this morning seeing why we need a license to fish in the first place?
+Last time I looked, the government didn’t stock the ocean. we already paid a fee to drive onto this county property and are renting rv spots for our rigs?

 We are, bottom line, squatters on this planet.